Chord progressions in minor keys

 They can also be soothing (George Gershwin’s “Summertime”), funky (the Commodores’ “Brick House”), or upbeat and rocking (Dire Straits’ “Sultans of Swing”).
 Chord progressions in minor keys provide a rich set of musical possibilities and should be part of every songwriter’s palette.

-The i, iv, and v are minor (written lowercase); the ii° is diminished (indicated with ° or dim); and the bIII, bVI, and bVII are major (uppercase).
-But the ii can also be minor, and the IV and V can be major.
-These alternatives occur because we can build chords with other minor scales, namely the harmonic and melodic minor, which have slightly different notes and create slightly different chords.
-The bottom line is you can pick which scales and chords to use, and the three alternatives shown are common choices for songwriting.
+The i, iv, and v are minor (written lowercase); the ii° is diminished (indicated with ° or dim); and the ♭III, ♭VI, and ♭VII are major (uppercase).
+As shown, the ii can be diminished or minor, and the IV and V can be major or minor.

-Here, for example, are the diatonic chords in the key of Am:
+Here, for example, are these chords in the key of A minor:

 Am (i)